JeralSandeeptha/Kubernates-Notes/README.md

 ### Config Maps
 - A ConfigMap is a Kubernetes object used to store non-sensitive key-value pairs.
 It allows you to decouple configuration from application code
 - Use ConfigMaps to store configuration data like environment variables, command-line arguments, port numbers, URLs, and feature flags
+- `If we use env inside of pods and deployments we can't reuse them.
+But with the ConfigMaps we can reuse them`
+- We create kubernates object with all the envs

 #### Why Use ConfigMaps?
 - Keep your app configuration separate from container images